m2web/m2web.github.io/README.md

 ## *I love technology*

-I am a Software Developer that is currently doing software development for a large insurance/financial institution as well as teaching at a local university.
+I am a Software Developer that is currently doing software development for a large insurance/financial institution.

 I love learning new software languages and technologies.
 I also enjoy learning how these new tools can better serve both businesses and individuals.
-Moreover, I have 23 years experience in the Information Technologies field specializing in the skills of Internet technologies, Network Administration, ASP/Visual Basic, .Net, J2E, Ruby on Rails, and JavaScript application design and development.
+Moreover, I have 27 years experience in the Information Technologies field specializing in the skills of Internet technologies, Network Administration, ASP/Visual Basic, .Net, J2E, Ruby on Rails, and JavaScript application design and development.
 I have designed and implemented several Internet based systems ranging from static “brochureware” sites to dynamic e-commerce solutions.

-Concerning my functioning as part-time faculty, I am utilizing my experience and teaching Business Application Development, Introduction to Database, as well as Information Technology Governance at a local university.
+Formerly, in addition to software development, I functioned as part-time faculty where I utilized my experience and teaching Business Application Development as well as Introduction to Database, Systems Management, and Information Technology Governance at a local university.

 ## My Stats